-An annual valentine card exchange is always a blast—and can be a good way for students to practice writing—but students (and teachers!) like variety too.
-If you’re looking to shake up your classroom this Valentine’s Day, we’ve provided seven ideas for classroom activities.
+An annual card exchange is always a blast—and can be a good way for students to practice writing—but students (and teachers!) like variety too.
+If you’re looking to shake up your classroom this February 14, we’ve provided seven ideas for Valentine's Day classroom activities.

 1. Write notes of kindness.

 Valentine’s Day is about love and being kind to one another.
 Put all your students’ names in a jar and have each person pick one.
 Ask everyone to write a few words saying what they like about that person and exchange notes.
 Then you can display the notes in your classroom!
 You can even turn this into a larger activity where young students practice writing in complete sentences or older students practice structuring paragraphs.

 2. Have a door-decorating contest.